Republic of the Philippines, Department of Health

 Those who want to donate will be screened for around 10-15 minutes, which will include pre-donation education and counseling, and an examination to check weight, blood pressure, pulse rate, and temperature, and the extraction of a blood sample for blood typing and checking of hemoglobin levels.

 Amount of blood to be donated by an individual will depend on his body weight with the maximum donation not to exceed 450 ml.
+The donor will be given a blood donor card, which will give them priority in case of blood needs.

 WHO CAN GIVE BLOOD?